Technologeek/github-readme-maker-cli/README.md

 | `-f, --funding <links...>` | Include funding links (format: platform:username) |
 | `-o, --output <path>` | Output file path (default: ./README.md) |

+## Supported Technologies

+When specifying languages or technologies in your configuration, please use the exact names as listed in the [Languages](#languages) section below.

 ## 🔮 Upcoming Features

-- Interactive mode for easier README generation (Work in Progress)
+- Interactive mode for easier README generation.
-- Support for `.gprmrc` configuration file (Work in Progress)
+- Support for `.gprmrc` configuration file.

 ## 🛠️ Development